sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_prometheus.md

 * `enabled` - (Optional) Boolean that defines if the alert is enabled or not.
 Defaults to true.
 * `notification_channels` - (Optional) List of notification channel configuration
 * `custom_notification` - (Optional) Allows to define a custom notification title, prepend and append text.
+* `capture` - (Optional) Allows to define a configuration to trigger a Sysdig Capture.

 ### `notification_channels` -